DigitalPublishingToolkit/TOD15-Online-Courtship/md/11_Dwivedi.md

 [^11_Dwivedi_18]: An information system is a social system which has embedded in it
     information technology (see Land, 1985: 215).

-[^11_Dwivedi_19]: Rodrigo Magalhães, Organizational Knoledge and Technology: An
-    Action-Oriented Perspective on Organization and Information Systems,
+[^11_Dwivedi_19]: Rodrigo Magalhães, *Organizational Knowledge and Technology: An Action-Oriented Perspective on Organization and Information Systems*,
     Cheltenham: Edward Elgar Publishing Limited, 2004.

 [^11_Dwivedi_20]: Janet Fulk, ‘Social Construction of Communication Technology’,
-    Academy of Management Journal 36.5 (1993): 921–950.
+    *Academy of Management Journal* 36.5 (1993): 921–950.

-[^11_Dwivedi_21]: Lyndsey Wagner, Disharmony and Matchless: Interpersonal Deception
-    Theory in Online Dating.
+[^11_Dwivedi_21]: Lyndsey Wagner, Disharmony and Matchless: Interpersonal Deception Theory in Online Dating.

 [^11_Dwivedi_22]: Monica T. Whitty, "Revealing the ‘Real’ Me, Searching for the
     ‘Actual’ You: Presentations of Self on an Internet Dating Site",